Toward Scalable Verifiable Reward: Proxy State-Based Evaluation for Multi-turn Tool-Calling LLM Agents: Experimental Settings

 \paragraph{User Personas.} The user simulator $\fuser$ is instantiated with a persona variable $p\!\in\!\{\text{power},\text{ambiguous},\text{confused}\}$.
 Unless otherwise specified, we evaluate with $p=\text{power}$ to ensure that failure cases are primarily attributable to the RA rather than user behaviors.
 Detailed persona definitions are provided in Appendix~\ref{app:user_persona}.

 \paragraph{Training Configuration.} For training experiments, we use Qwen3-30B-A3B-Thinking-2507 as the base RA model and fine-tune it on $\mathcal{Z}_{\text{train}}$ as described in Sec.~\ref{sec:methods}.
+The primary off-policy SFT teacher is GPT-5 (reasoning effort = high), which achieves 85.76\% GC.
+We also experiment with Qwen3-235B-A22B as an alternative teacher (71.47\% GC) to verify that off-policy gains are not specific to GPT-5-generated data (see Sec.~\ref{sec:results}).
 Detailed hyperparameters and training data statistics are provided in Appendix~\ref{app:training_hyper_pars}.